LenaRibena/point_cloud_tree_generation/reports/README.md

 >
 > Answer:

 A workflows folder was created with several tests that would be triggered when either 1) Pushes to the main branch or 2) Pull requests to the main branch.
 The latest version of MacOS, Windows and Ubuntu was tested with python 3.11 and 3.12.
-This would test, authenticating a service account to GCP, downloading the stored data and completing all aforementioned unit tests.
+This would test:
+1) Correctly checking out
+2) Authenticating with GCP
+3) Setting up Google Cloud SDK
+4) Checking the GCP authentication
+5) Download a subset of the data stored in CS
+6) Setting up Python
+7) Installing dependencies
+8) Testing all unit tests and performance tests
+9) Making a coverage report

 ## Running code and tracking experiments